 We have described edge layer ownership and operational responsibilities, with underlying implementations decided by layer owners.
 Operators or other entities may hope to architect a universal platform for all edge enabler, application enabler and edge applications.
-This is a natural tendency to reduce development cost and make product management easier.
+This reflects a natural desire to reduce development cost and make product management easier.
 But in reality, a one-size-fits-all platform will have challenges in operational responsibilities.
-An operator's edge business strategy may require multiple models described in section 5.1.3 to be adopted.
+An operator's edge business strategy may require multiple models, as described in section 5.1.3 to be adopted.
 Hence a flexible underlying platform implementation to support functional modules would be the proper approach.

 Let's take a look at a telco mobile edge site system anatomy from an edge stack point of view.
-In Figure 7 below, each edge node has 2 resource groups: one for telco mobile network functions (box labeled Mobile Network Services), and one for edge computing (Edge Applications and Services).
+In Figure 8 below, each edge node has two resource groups: one for telco mobile network functions (box labeled Mobile Network Services), and one for edge computing (Edge Applications and Services).
 Edge computing is the newcomer in a typical mobile edge site.
 Most likely, it is an additional rack of servers.
 Traffic outputs from mobile network functions flow directly into edge computing servers at the IP routing level.
 From the traffic content point of view there is no difference from when EC servers are placed miles away.
-Often times that traffic is only partial of the total traffic M is processing.
-Techniques like a local break out can be applied to do the split.
+Frequently that traffic is only part of the total traffic in the system.
+Techniques such as local breakout (LBO; see Figure 2 above) can be applied to do the split.
 There are also other ways such as a hardwire split.
-Telco functions usually include but are not limited to user plane processing functions such as S/PGW-U for 4G or UPF for 5G, as opposed to Edge computing servers, which usually terminate traffic for processing.
-This is depicted in the left "Edge Node Stack" diagram.
+Telco functions usually include, but are not limited to, user plane processing functions such as S/PGW-U for 4G or UPF for 5G, as opposed to Edge computing servers, which usually terminate traffic for processing.
+This is depicted in the left hand side "Edge Node Stack" diagram.